 It is believed the one-month rule surfaced during the early 1940s as a way for diamond sellers to make more significant profits on their jewelry sales.
-The months’ salary rules are even sometimes referred to as the De Beers myth.
+The three months’ salary rules are even sometimes referred to as the De Beers myth.

 Eventually, it grew into the two and three-month salary rules.
 However, there is no set rule on how much you should spend on a wedding ring.
 Feel free to ignore this outdated rule and, instead, listen to your personal budget.

 Average Diamond Size for Engagement Rings

 Another common ring budgeting myth centers around the size of the diamond.
-Some believe when buying an engagement ring that calculates their budget based on the desired carat diamond.
+Some believe when buying an engagement ring, they should calculate their budget based on the desired carat diamond.
 They think this will get them better quality for the money they spend on an engagement ring.

 Although this approach might make it easier to stick to a budget, it falls short in its lack of consideration for color, cut, and clarity.
 It also becomes less straightforward if you’re interested in a two stone engagement ring.
 These neglected factors play a significant role in the quality of a diamond.
 Many customers are dissatisfied if their budget is based on the diamond’s size alone.

 Consider Types of Metal for Your Wedding Rings

 So, make sure you include all of these factors in the calculation of your budget to avoid disappointment.
 Additionally, you will want to consider what type of metal you want for your wedding bands.

 Yellow gold and white gold are both trendy, while rose gold has been the rising star in recent years.
 If you are looking at platinum engagement rings, know they are sturdier but with a higher price tag.